-The comfortable IC Buses of German Railways provide the fastest and cheapest transportation from Nürnberg in Germany to Praha / Prag in the Czech Republic.
+The comfortable IC Buses of German Railways and Flixbus provide the fastest and cheapest transportation from Nürnberg in Germany to Praha / Prag in the Czech Republic.
 Direct buses from Nuremberg to Prague can be as fast as 3h35 while train rides require a transfer and take nearer to five hours.
 Deutsche Bahn’s comfortable IC Buses connect these two historic cities around 10 times per day.
 Further long-distance bus services between Nuremberg and Prague are offered by Student Agency, Eurolines and Flixbus.
 Trains and car sharing such as BlaBlaCar offer further travel options.
-My Driver gives online quotations for private airport transfers without first requiring personal details or flight numbers.
+Taxi2Airport and My Driver give online quotations for private airport transfers without first requiring personal details or flight numbers.

 Cheap IC Buses from Nuremberg to Prague

 The fastest, most comfortable and often cheapest way to travel between Nuremberg (Nürnberg) in Germany and Prague (Prag / Praha) in the Czech Republic is on the luxury double-decker long-distance intercity IC buses operated by Deutsche Bahn.